pocomane/brewed-in-the-apocalypse/bita.md

 Some rules share common mechanics that would be noisy to explain every times in details, so we describe them once here.

-It is a scenarist responsability to check if a move is triggered, and communicate it to the other player, and ask for the specific action to be performed, if any.
-If a player did not relize that what ey said would trigger a move, the scenarist should leave to the player the opportunity to rollback and to said something else.
+It is a scenarist responsibility to check if a move is triggered, and communicate it to the other player, and ask for the specific action to be performed, if any.
+If a player did not realize that what ey said would trigger a move, the scenarist should leave to the player the opportunity to rollback and to said something else.

 First, as you will see the characters may ending having different special moves other than the common ones shared by all of them.
-This may suggest that having a move enable somwhow the character to perform some action.
+This may suggest that having a move enable somehow the character to perform some action.
 This is not the case.
-If a character may or may not perform an action is prescibed only by the fiction.
+If a character may or may not perform an action is prescribed only by the fiction.
 If a character may do something, when ey do it, the move is triggered.
 Different set of moves is introduced only to differentiate the outcomes per player.